snazzyjames/apibattleship/README.md

 ## How to Run the Application

-This project was built in Golang, so running the `apibattleship` executable should be enough to start the application:
+This project was built in Golang, so running the `apibattleship` executable from a command line should be enough to start the application:

 ```bash
 ./apibattleship